Andruw Jones: New York Yankees (2011–2012)

 On January 20, 2011, Jones and the New York Yankees agreed to a contract for the 2011 season for $2 million, with an additional $1.2 million in performance bonuses.

-In his first Yankees at-bat on April 5, 2011, Jones hit a home run over the left field wall at Yankee Stadium off the Minnesota Twins' Brian Duensing.
+In his first Yankees at-bat on April 5, he hit a home run over the left field wall at Yankee Stadium off the Minnesota Twins' Brian Duensing.
 Jones finished the season with a .247 average, 13 home runs and 33 runs batted in.
-He became a free agent after the World Series.
+He became a free agent after the season.

-Jones re-signed with the Yankees for the 2012 season on December 30, 2011, signing a one-year deal worth $2 million.
-He was slated to be a backup.
+Jones re-signed with the Yankees on December 30, 2011, signing a one-year deal worth $2 million.
+He was slated to be a backup in 2012.
 However, due to Brett Gardner's DL stint, Jones received more starts than anticipated.
-Jones played very well in the first half of the season hitting 12 home runs in his first 62 games, including three over the course of a doubleheader in Boston, but in August and September he hit only .139 with two home runs over his final 32 games.
+Jones played very well in the first half of the season, hitting 12 home runs in his first 62 games, including three over the course of a doubleheader in Boston, but in August and September, he hit only .139 with two home runs over his final 32 games.

 Nippon Professional Baseball

 Tohoku Rakuten Golden Eagles (2013–2014)

-On December 7, 2012, Jones agreed to a one-year, ¥300 million (approximately US$3.5 million) contract with the Tohoku Rakuten Golden Eagles of Japan's Pacific League.
+On December 7, 2012, Jones agreed to a one-year, ¥300 million (approximately $3.5 million) contract with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
 He finished the regular season with 26 home runs in 478 at-bats.
 He scored 81 runs, had 94 RBI, 116 base hits and 105 walks in 143 games, helping Eagles to clinch their first Pacific League Championship.
-His steady performance continued in postseason, including two home runs in the 2013 Pacific League Climax Series and one in the 2013 Japan Series respectively, which played a key role in the Eagles' Japan Series win.
-After the season, Jones re-signed with Rakuten for the 2014 season, agreeing to a one-year contract worth ¥400 million (approximately US$3.8 million).
+His steady performance continued in postseason, including two home runs in the Pacific League Climax Series and one in the Japan Series respectively, which played a key role in the Eagles' Japan Series win.
+After the season, Jones re-signed with Rakuten for the 2014 season, agreeing to a one-year contract worth ¥400 million (approximately $3.8 million).
 In his two years with Rakuten, Jones hit 50 home runs and played primarily at designated hitter, however he played 48 games at first base, far more than the eight he played in his career before coming to Japan.

 Retirement

-Since playing in Japan, Jones attempted comebacks in both the 2015 and 2016 MLB seasons.
+After playing in Japan, Jones attempted comebacks in both the 2015 and 2016 MLB seasons.
 He officially retired from baseball in February 2016 and was hired by the Braves as a special assistant later that month.
+On April 3, 2023, the Braves announced that Jones's number 25 would be retired by the team on September 9.